 Friv very rarely communicates directly with users, but much more importantly, Friv does not facilitate communication between users.
-There are no forums or chat rooms on Friv, and this is instrumental in preventing inappropriate contact and bullying.
+There are no forums or chat facilities on Friv, and this is instrumental in preventing inappropriate contact and bullying.

 The privacy of users is extremely important to us.
 Below you will find information detailing the types of data received and collected by Friv and other parties, and how it is used.

-Log Files: As with all websites, Friv's servers record details of which files are accessed, along with data such as the time the request was made and the IP (Internet Protocol) address of the user.
-Although each computer may have a unique IP address, this identifier is never linked to any personal information such as the name or street address of the user.
+Log Files: As with all websites, Friv's servers record details of which files are accessed along with data such as the time the request was made and the IP (Internet Protocol) address of the user.
+Although each computer may have a unique IP address, this identifier is never linked with any personal information such as the name or street address of the user.
 Log files have been used universally since the dawn of the internet and are invaluable in identifying errors with web pages and, in the case of Friv, with the games.
 Our servers are set to keep daily log files for a maximum of one month, after which they are permanently deleted.

 Tracking: Sometimes our menu system and the games on Friv may send information to third-party tracking services.
 The information collected (while never personally identifiable) is useful, for example, in providing general insights into visitor numbers and which games are most popular.